willstepp/writings/joseph-the-son/jts-notes.md

 This is not a Christian story even though it deals with a Christian minister.
 You should be able to easily transplant the same story to Iran (Islam), India (Hinduism), or Japan (Buddhism).
 The fact Jacob is a Christian minister is not unimportant, but its more about his being a community moral leader, like ministers are in small southern towns.
 His beliefs should mostly fall into Christian mysticism.

 The fact that you are afraid to write this book is a good thing.
 It means you are in a strange land.
 The best work comes from exploration of the unknown.
 You know this from past experience.
 Do not fear being afraid.
 Fear not being afraid.

+What happens now 12-1-2014

+Grandpa and Joseph repair broken fence
+Joseph uses rusty knife

+What happens now 12-2-2014

+Pack of boys get off school bus and walk up dirt road.
+One of the boys is apart from the others.
+A dog appears on the road.
+They pressure him to place a clip on the dog’s tail.
+Get sticks and scare it as it runs around in circles.
+The pastor who lives nearby is feeding his chickens and stops them.
+Asks the boy his name.
+Joseph.
+“All of you, Jesse, Micah, Ryan.
+Got time to waste torturing this poor animal you got time to help the church prepare for Cornucopia.
+Tell your folks you need to be at my place tomorrow eight am sharp.
+That clear?”

+“What’s your name, son?”

+“Joseph.”

+“Where you live at?”

+“Up on the hill.
+Past the trailers.”

+“That old farmhouse?
+Thought that place was abandoned.
+You sure you live there?”

+“Yes, sir.”

+“Well, let’s walk.
+I want to speak to your daddy.”

+“Yes, sir.”

+“You lead the way.”